Gear Guide

 200Ah AGM~120+ lbs~100 Ah+90 lbs

 Upgrading from 100Ah AGM to 100Ah LiFePO4 frees up roughly 33 lbs of payload, enough for several days of food and water.
-On a payload-tight truck, that difference is significant.
+On a payload-tight truck, that's a real difference.

 🧮